 Check the space between you and the Xbox for things that might interfere with your controller’s wireless signal (laptops, microwave ovens, cordless phones, wireless routers, metal dividers, shelves, doors, and so on).

-In some cases, a power cycle is better than restarting.
-To power cycle the Xbox, press and hold the power button on the front of the console for 10 seconds, then turn it back on.
+To power cycle your Xbox, press and hold the Xbox button on the front of the console for 10 seconds, until the console shuts off.
+Then, turn it back on.

 Reconnect your controller

 Press and hold the connect button on the top of the controller (between the bumpers to the left) until the Xbox button flashes.

 Then, press the connect button on the console:

 You can also reconnect by using a USB to micro-USB cable.
 Plug the micro-USB end into the top of the controller, and the USB end into the USB slot on the side or back of the Xbox.